Chris Flexen shuts down Texas bats, Mariners roll to 5-0 win - WHIZ News

-SEATTLE (AP) — Chris Flexen threw seven shutdown innings and was backed by home runs from Tom Murphy and Jacob Nottingham, and the Seattle Mariners beat the Texas Rangers 5-0 on Thursday night.
+Flexen threw seven shutdown innings and was backed by home runs from Tom Murphy and Jacob Nottingham in the Mariners’ 5-0 win over the Texas Rangers 5-0 on Thursday night.

+Flexen used a mix of his fastball and cutter to silence the Rangers and rebound from his worst start of the year with his best performance since returning from a stint in South Korea.

+“He was certainly disappointed and frustrated with his last outing.
+He got banged around pretty good by a very good team,” Seattle manager Scott Servais said.
+“But came in tonight very focused, was really going to get after it with the cutter.
+It was a successful pitch last time he pitched against Texas and I thought his cutter was better tonight than it was down there a few weeks ago.
+So ton of credit to him.”

 It was an outlier in what otherwise has been a solid return for Flexen from pitching overseas.
 He’s allowed one earned run or less in five of his nine starts.